Corfu Ionian Islands, Greece Travel Guide

 Focus on history, food, adventure, family, art, or wellness.

 Concentrate your visit on Corfu Town's Old Town, both the Old and New Fortresses, Achilleion Palace, Mon Repos, the Archaeological Museum, and the Byzantine Museum.
-Extend to Angelokastro and Old Perithia for further historical context.
+Apply to Angelokastro and Old Perithia for further historical context.

 Corfu offers a wealth of opportunities for active travelers.